I have to dispose of all my resources to get Medicaid.

 I can keep all of my property when my spouse gets Medicaid.

 This is not true.
 When a married person applies for Medicaid, the assets of both spouses are considered.
 If the non-applicant spouse does not provide information about his or her assets, then the Medicaid application can be denied.
-Sometimes married couples have premarital or marital agreements by which each spouse waives his or her claims in the property of the other spouse.
-Medicaid does not recognize these agreements, and both spouses must list all of their individually and jointly owned assets.

 My power of attorney authorizes my agent to do Medicaid planning for me.

 Most general durable powers of attorney do not include several provisions that are necessary for Medicaid planning.
-The authority to make gifts is probably the most important power that should be included in a power of attorney.
+The authority to make gifts is probably the most important power that should be included in a power of attorney for Medicaid planning purposes.
 Under DC, Virginia and Maryland law, an agent can make gifts using a power of attorney only if a gifting power is specifically included in the document; a broad general grant of authority is not sufficient.
-The Department of Social Services closely reviews powers of attorney, and it will look for this gifting provision when reviewing transfers for less than fair market value that are made by agents.
+The Department of Social Services closely reviews powers of attorney, and it will look for this gifting provision when reviewing transfers for less than fair market value made by agents.
 Other important provisions that should be in a power of attorney include a waiver of the self-dealing prohibition (so that agents, particularly spouses, can make gifts to themselves), and the authority to pay compensation to the agent.
 Older general durable powers of attorney often include Social Security numbers for the principal and/or the agent.
-In order to help avoid identity theft, powers of attorney should not include either the principal's or the agent's Social Security number.
+In order to help avoid identity theft, powers of attorney should not include either the principal’s or the agent’s Social Security number.
 Furthermore, documents with Social Security numbers generally will not be accepted for filing in local courts.

 If my assets are owned by a living trust, they are protected from nursing homes.